Data protection declaration / duty to provide information according to § 5 TMG & Art. 13/14 GDPR

 Purposes and Legal Grounds for Processing Data – Comment Function

-When using the comment function on this Web site, details about the time you wrote the comment and the user name you have selected will be stored and published on the Web site alongside the comment.
+When using the comment function on this website, in addition to the comment, details of when the comment was created, the user name you have selected and your e-mail address will be stored, whereby only your name and comment are published.
 Furthermore, your IP address will also be recorded and stored.
-We store your IP address for security reasons and in case a comment that is left violates third-party rights or leads to illicit content being posted.
-The legal grounds for storing your data are provided in GDPR art.
+We store your IP address for security reasons and in case that a comment that is left violates third-party rights or leads to illicit content being posted.
+The legal grounds for storing your are provided in GDPR art.
 6(1)(b) and (f).
 We reserve the right to delete comments if third parties contend that they are unlawful or harmful.

 Purposes and Legal Grounds for Processing Data – Newsletter Function

 This website uses CleverReach to send newsletters.
 The provider is CleverReach GmbH & Co.
 KG, Schafjückenweg 2, 26180 Rastede, Germany (hereinafter: “CleverReach”).
 CleverReach is a service with which the newsletter dispatch can be organised and analysed.
 The data you enter for the purpose of receiving newsletters (e.g. email address) is stored on CleverReach’s servers in Germany or Ireland.

 We use the double opt-in method to send out our newsletter.
 This means that we will only send you an e-mail newsletter if you have explicitly confirmed that you give your consent to us sending newsletters.
 We will then send you a confirmation e-mail asking you to confirm your desire to receive future newsletters by clicking on a corresponding a link.